 Unconventional places to hide your food and water include in fake air vents, inside trash cans, inside Pringle’s cans, in fake pipes, in PVC pipes buried underground, inside trees, inside barns, inside wells, in abandoned cars, inside pots and pans you don’t use, and in your garage.
-Ensure all the conditions previously mentioned to avoid food spoilage.
+Ensure all the conditions to avoid food spoilage.

 Use oxygen absorbers to improve the shelf life of your foods.

-Never approach your cache food locations until you’re sure you’re not being watched.
+Avoid being followed.
+Never approach your food cache locations until you’re sure you’re not being watched.

 You should store at least 1.5 gallons of water/person/day.
 1 gallon is not enough as you need water for cooking and personal hygiene.

-Only store water in glass, plastic and stainless steel containers.
-Never use containers that used to hold milk or some other beverage!
+Only store water in glass, plastic and stainless-steel containers.
+Never use containers that used to hold milk or other beverages, as it will taint the taste of the water, no matter how much you rinsed it.

 Store more than one type of food in each plastic bucket.
-This way, when you’re bugging out in a hurry and you can only grab one bucket of food to take with you in your car, you’ll end up having a variety of foods instead of just one.
+This way, when you’re bugging out in a hurry and you can only grab one bucket of food to take with you, you’ll end up having a variety of foods instead of just one.

 Store water in dry places, away from ground, sunlight, and solvents.

-Frozen food is great as long as you have enough space in your refrigerator or freezer but it becomes a problem in a grid-down situation.
+Frozen food is great as long as you have enough space in your refrigerator or freezer, but it becomes a problem in a grid-down situation, unless you have a freezer that can run on electricity and gas.

-Don’t forget to stockpile things to help you open, cook, and consume your food: can openers, cooking pots, stoves, spoons, forks, etc.
+Don’t forget to stockpile things to help you open, cook, and consume your food: can openers, cooking pots, stove, cutlery, etc.

-Label all your food with what’s in it, the date it was canned, and the estimated expiration date.
+Label all your food with what’s in it, the date it was canned or bought, and the estimated expiration date.
 Color code it if you want to.

 Well water has benign bacteria in it that will metabolize sulfate minerals once you store it.
-One way to inhibit them is to chlorinate your well water each year.
+One way to inhibit sulfates that could lead to gastric upsets is to chlorinate your well water each year.

 Use the first-in-first-out (FIFO) methodology to rotate your stockpile: the first can you put in is the first one you’re going to consume.

 Home Defense Advice